 - The legislative framework for the Board and the Courts Service has been augmented by the Board Framework Document, Terms of Reference, Standing Orders and role profiles for the Chairperson, Chief Executive, Board member and secretary.
-These documents set out the functions, authorities and procedures of the Board and define the roles of the Board, the Chairperson and the Chief Executive. - A Code of Conduct has been put in place for Board members. - A self-evaluation assessment will be carried out annually in relation to Board and committees and arrangements will be made for an external evaluation at least every 3 years. - Disclosure of Interest procedures are in place for Board members. - Committees of the Board have been established with clear terms of reference, accountability and reporting arrangements to assist it in the performance of its functions which are reviewed annually.
+These documents set out the functions, authorities and procedures of the Board and define the roles of the Board, the Chairperson and the Chief Executive. - A Code of Conduct has been put in place for Board members. - A self-evaluation assessment is carried out annually in relation to Board and committees and arrangements are made for an external evaluation at least every 3 years. - Disclosure of Interest procedures are in place for Board members. - Committees of the Board have been established with clear terms of reference, accountability and reporting arrangements to assist it in the performance of its functions which are reviewed annually. - A robust Risk Management policy and framework is in operation in the Service in accordance with best practice and the requirements of the Code and the Board approves the annual Corporate Risk Register and receives reports on the measures being taken to address identified risks. - Effective systems of Internal control in place in relation to the financial, operational and compliance environment and obligations. - Audit arrangements in place include - o an effective internal audit function which has an independent appraisal function charged with reviewing operations across all area - o an Audit and Risk Committee which was established and operates in accordance with the provisions of the Code.

-- A robust Risk Management policy and framework is in operation in the Service in accordance with best practice and the requirements of the Code. - Effective systems of Internal control in place in relation to the financial, operational and compliance environment and obligations. - Audit arrangements in place include - an effective internal audit function which has an independent appraisal function charged with reviewing operations across all area - o an Audit and Risk Committee which was established and operates in accordance with the provisions of the Code. - A Comprehensive Report is submitted annually to the Minister on behalf of the Board in relation to the compliance with the Code and government policies and regulations - A Strategic Plan is submitted to the Minister every 3 years - A Protected Disclosures Policy and procedures are in place in accordance with the Protected Disclosures Act 2014. - Financial Reporting is carried out in accordance with C&AG and government accounting procedures. - Procurement procedures and a Corporate Procurement Plan are in place as required by the Code. - 3.2 Implementation of the Code is on a "Comply or Explain" basis.
+- A Comprehensive Report is submitted annually to the Minister on behalf of the Board in relation to the compliance with the Code and government policies and regulations. - A Strategic Plan is submitted to the Minister every 3 years. - A Protected Disclosures Policy and procedures are in place in accordance with the Protected Disclosures Act 2014. - Financial Reporting is carried out in accordance with C&AG and government accounting procedures. - Procurement procedures and a Corporate Procurement Plan are in place annually as required by the Code. - 3.2 Implementation of the Code is on a "Comply or Explain" basis.
 The Code acknowledges that all aspects of the Code may not necessarily be appropriate to all organisations and in some circumstances the provisions of the Code may be more appropriately achieved by other governance measures.
 In such circumstances, should they arise, the Courts Service will reach agreement with the Department and report on and provide explanations in relation to any such derogations.